How to Get a Personal Loan With Bad Credit in Singapore

 Unlicensed moneylenders ("Ah Longs")

-Avoid borrowing from illegal loan sharks, also known as "Ah Longs".
-These predatory lenders often charge exorbitant interest rates and may resort to harassment or intimidation tactics to enforce repayment.
-Always check the Ministry of Law's list of licensed moneylenders when applying for any loan.
+Avoid borrowing from illegal loan sharks, also known as "Ah Longs," under any circumstances.
+These predatory lenders often charge exorbitant, illegal interest rates and regularly resort to extreme digital harassment, doxxing, or physical intimidation tactics to enforce repayment.
+Always check the Ministry of Law's official online list of licensed moneylenders before engaging with any firm.

 High-Interest Short-Term Loans

-While some licensed moneylenders offer short-term fast cash loans or payday loans, these can still be costly due to the high interest rates (up to 4% per month).
-Be wary of lenders who promise "no-credit-check" loans, as these are often predatory and may come with hidden fees and unfavorable terms.
-Repeatedly refinancing such loans can result in a high EIR, leading you to pay more in interest than the original loan amount.
+While some licensed moneylenders offer legitimate fast cash or payday loans, these can still be incredibly costly due to the legally maximum allowable interest rates (up to 4% per month).
+Be highly wary of independent lenders who promise "no-credit-check" loans online or via text messages, as these are often unregulated predatory operations or scams with hidden processing traps.
+Repeatedly refinancing short-term credit facilities results in compounding EIR, leading you to pay far more in interest than the original loan principal.

 Alternatives to personal loans for bad credit in Singapore

-Government financial assistance programmes: Singapore offers several government-backed financial aid programmes designed to support individuals facing financial distress.
-This includes ComCare Assistance, which provides cash assistance and other support for low-income individuals and families; Silver Support Scheme, which provides quarterly cash supplements to eligible retired seniors; and MOE Tuition Fee Loan & Study Loan Schemes to support students enrolled in MOE-subsidised post-secondary education programmes.
+Government financial assistance programmes: Singapore offers several institutional, government-backed financial aid frameworks designed to support individuals facing temporary or prolonged financial distress.
+This includes ComCare Assistance, which provides direct cash assistance and social support for low-income individuals and families; the Silver Support Scheme, which offers quarterly cash supplements to eligible retired seniors; and MOE Tuition Fee Loan & Study Loan Schemes to support students enrolled in MOE-subsidized post-secondary educational tracks.

-Negotiating with creditors: If you're struggling to make payments, consider working with your existing creditors, such as banks, credit card companies, or landlords.
-They may be willing to offer restructured payment plans or temporary relief options, such as loan deferments.
-If you’re dealing with medical bills in particular, options like MediFund or hospital payment plans can offer payment assistance.
+Negotiating with creditors: If you are struggling to maintain your monthly obligations, proactively approach your existing creditors, such as retail banks, credit card issuers, or landlords.
+Many are willing to offer restructured, elongated payment plans or temporary relief options like loan deferments.
+If you are dealing specifically with overwhelming medical bills, institutional safety nets like MediFund or customized public hospital payment plans offer immediate interest-free payment relief.

-Family or employer loans: Borrowing from family, friends, or employers can be an interest-free alternative to traditional loans.
-However, it's advisable to create a formal legal agreement to ensure a smooth repayment process and protect interests on both sides of the contract.
+Family or employer loans: Borrowing directly from family members, trusted friends, or your company's HR emergency advancement program can provide an interest-free or low-cost alternative to market loans.
+However, to preserve personal relationships, it is highly advisable to write a formal legal agreement detailing a clear repayment schedule to protect both parties.

 Frequently asked questions about how to get personal loans for bad credit